slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Use absence and bait to attract people.
 It will become a challenge for them to win your affections.
 The ability to make others come to you is a weapon far more powerful than any tool of aggression. use it with moderation.
 - Instead of killing it, charm the snake to fight the other ones.
 Listen actively and maintain rapport.
 First they have to trust you.
 Keep your word and prove your worth, the new guy has always to prove himself.

-> *"Make other people come to you: use bait if necessary.'
+> *"Make other people come to you: use bait if necessary."
-'Use absence to increase respect and honor.'
+'Use absence to increase respect and honor."
-'Use selective honesty and generosity to disarm your victim.'
+'Use selective honesty and generosity to disarm your victim."
-'Play a sucker to catch a sucker: seem dumber than your mark.'
+'Play a sucker to catch a sucker: seem dumber than your mark."
-'Pose as a friend, work as a spy.'
+'Pose as a friend, work as a spy."
-'Work on the hearts and minds of others.'
+'Work on the hearts and minds of others."
-'Discover each man’s thumbscrew.'
+'Discover each man’s thumbscrew."
-'Court attention at all cost.'
+'Court attention at all cost."
-'Play to people’s fantasies.'
+'Play to people’s fantasies."
-'Create compelling spectacles.'
+'Create compelling spectacles."
 'Stir up waters to catch fish."
 -- Robert Greene (laws of power)*

 > *"I've never fooled anyone.
 I've let people fool themselves.
 They didn't bother to find out who and what I was.
 Instead they would invent a character for me.
 I wouldn't argue with them.
 They were obviously loving somebody I wasn't."
 -- Marilyn Monroe*

 > *"The moment a magician says, «now we begin» you’re already screwed!"
 -- Brian Brushwood*

 > *"Treating a person to a meal never fails, and is so easy to do.
 It’s powerful with old friends and a great way to make new friends."
 -- Kevin Kelly*

 > *"Compliment people behind their back.
 It’ll come back to you."
 -- Kevin Kelly*

 ### On deceiving

 > *"Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear."
 -- Hannah Arendt*

 > *"A man is not deceived by others, he deceives himself."
 -- Goethe*

-> *"Appear weak when you are strong and strong when you are weak" -- Sun Tzu*
+> *"Appear weak when you are strong and strong when you are weak"
+-- Sun Tzu*

 If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
 Fair players on shady markets usually don't do well on the short term.

 By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.
 However deceiving is not lying.
 Lying is like a nuclear bomb, the effects will be there for a long time.
 Disappointment destroys trust.

 > *"The senses do not deceive; it is the judgment that deceives."
 -- Goethe*

-> *"Conceal your intention.'
+> *"Conceal your intention."
-'Say less than necessary.'
+'Say less than necessary."
-'Keep others in suspended terror: cultivate an air of unpredictability.'
+'Keep others in suspended terror: cultivate an air of unpredictability."
 'Assume formlessness."
 -- Robert Greene (3rd, 4th, 17th and 48th laws of power)*

 > *"One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted."
 -- James Altucher*

 > *"I’m not upset that you lied to me.
 I'm upset that from now on I can’t believe on you."
 -- Friedrich Nietzsche*

 > *"It's the nature of truth that once you see it, you can't unsee it."
 -- Naval Ravikant*

 > *"If it hurts to hear, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
 -- Naval Ravikant*

 > *"Honesty is a very expensive gift, don't expect it from cheap people."
 -- Warren Buffett*

 > *"Never tell the truth to people who are not worthy of it."
 -- Mark Twain*

 > *"When you have something to say, silence is a lie."
 -- Jordan Peterson*

 > *"If you tell the truth, you don't have to remember anything."
 -- Mark Twain*

 > *"A lie can travel half way around the world while the truth is putting on its shoes."
 -- Mark Twain*

 > *"The evil that men do lives after them; The good is often interred with their bones."
 -- Julius Caesar; Act 3, Scene II*

 Hints: